dkosmari/System-Font-Replacer/README.md

    to use it.

-## "Use custom fonts only for Wii U Menu"

-If you disable this option, the font will show up in any other software that requests the system font.
-Some of them may crash, or might not render properly.
-To avoid surprises, leave this option enabled ("*yes*"), so only the Wii U Menu is affected by the custom font.
-If you trust your custom font to not crash the on-screen keyboard, the System Settings, the Friends List, etc, you can disable this option ("*no*").

 ## Helper App

-If you get a custom font in the form of a `.bps` patch, to be applied to one of the system fonts, you can use the [System Font Replacer Helper](helper-app) to easily convert them.
+If you download a custom font in the form of a `.bps` patch, to be applied to one of the system fonts, you can use the [System Font Replacer Helper](helper-app) to easily convert them.

 Simply put your `.bps` patches in `SD:/wiiu/fonts/`, and run the Helper app.
 It will then automatically convert all `.bps` patches in that folder into `.ttf` fonts.